badalmer/Generative-Painting/SVG_VectorBend/README.md

 https://github.com/badalmer/Generative-Painting/blob/5bee838fa1bce13befae92b5a9f31e4a35a75e15/SVG_VectorBend/SVG_VectorBend.pde#L84-L107

+We can simply drag and drop a .SVG image into the sketch and start getting some outputs.
+Let's start with this image.
+![original image](https://github.com/badalmer/Generative-Painting/blob/main/SVG_VectorBend/images/cloud02.jpg)
+>**Original Image*

 The new file is then saved in the sketch folder of the program.
 Here are some examples:

-![original image](https://github.com/badalmer/Generative-Painting/blob/main/SVG_VectorBend/images/cloud02.jpg)
->**Original Image*

 ![example 01](https://github.com/badalmer/Generative-Painting/blob/main/SVG_VectorBend/images/BEND-12023_102.png)
 >**Example Output 01*